Buyanga Appeals to Supreme Court

-Businessman Frank Buyanga has taken appealed to the Supreme Court following High Court Judgement to have his son returned to the mother Chantelle Muteswa.
+African Mediallion Group millionaire Frank Buyanga has escalated his child custody battle to the Supreme Court, fighting a High Court judgement to return his five-year-old son to his ex-girlfriend, Chantelle Muteswa.

-Buyanga’s lawyers took their appeal to the highest court in the land following a 16 April order by Justice Jacob Manzunzu who gave him 24 hours to return the child.
+Buyanga’s lawyers approached the Supreme Court following a 16 April order by Justice Jacob Manzunzu who gave him 24 hours to return the child.

 “Take notice that the appellant hereby appeals against the whole of the judgement of the High Court of Zimbabwe, per Manzunzu J, handed down at Harare on the 16th April 2020 in case 2149/20,” said Buyanga’s lawyers in the notice of appeal filed on May 11.